Niloy’s Bali Break: A Picture-Perfect Family Getaway with Thrillophilia

 Close enough.

-What followed was a lighthearted family adventure to Bali, where our daughter led the spirit of the journey.
+What followed was a lighthearted family adventure to Bali, where their daughter led the spirit of the journey.

 Touchdown and the Coconut Welcome

-We landed at Denpasar Airport in the afternoon, exhausted but filled with curiosity.
-Thrillophilia had already arranged our airport pickup, and within an hour, we were gliding through the vibrant streets toward our villa.
+Niloy and his family landed at Denpasar Airport in the afternoon, exhausted but filled with curiosity.
+Thrillophilia had already arranged their airport pickup, and within an hour, they were gliding through the vibrant streets toward their villa.

-Our daughter immediately declared the villa “magical” after spotting a floating breakfast set up in the pool and the giant bathtub she said was “for royal bubble baths only.”
-My wife and I exchanged a look that said, “This is already worth it”.
+Their daughter immediately declared the villa “magical” after spotting a floating breakfast set up in the pool and the giant bathtub she said was “for royal bubble baths only.”
+Niloy and his wife exchanged a look that said, “This is already worth it”.

-That evening, we stayed in and eased into island time.
-Our daughter made us promise two things before bedtime: one, that we would let her carry the mini travel diary she brought from home, and two, that she could lead “at least one adventure.”
+That evening, they stayed in and eased into island time.
+Their daughter made them promise two things before bedtime: one, that she would carry the mini travel diary she brought from home, and two, that she could lead “at least one adventure.”

 Fair deal.